-This document presents the consolidated Pillar III disclosures of WiZink Bank S.A.U. (the Group) as of 31 December 2021.
+This document presents the consolidated Pillar III disclosures of WiZink Bank S.A.U. (the Group) as of 31 December 2022.

 Pillar III requirements are set out under the Capital Requirements Regulation (CRR) and are designed to promote market discipline through the disclosure of key information around capital, risk exposures and risk management.
-Those requirements are similarly adopted by Bank of Spain in the law 10/2014.
-In June 2019 it was published the update on the regulation (CRR II) which is fully applicable since June 2021 except for some specific requirements which will have a different entry date.
+Those requirements are similarly adopted by Bank of Spain in the Law 10/2014.
+In June 2019 the update on the regulation (CRR II) was published and it is fully applicable since June 2021.